PennyLaneAI/pennylane/doc/development/plugins.rst

 * :attr:`~.Operator.num_wires`: the number of wires the operation acts on.

-  - You may use :attr:`pennylane.operation.All` to represent an operation that acts on all wires.

-  - You may use :attr:`pennylane.operation.Any` to represent an operation that can act on any number of wires (for example, operations where the number of wires they act on is a function of the operation parameter).
+  You may use :attr:`pennylane.operation.All` to represent an operation that acts on all wires, or :attr:`pennylane.operation.Any` to represent an operation that can act on any number of wires (for example, operations where the number of wires they act on is a function of the operation parameter).

 * :attr:`~.Operator.par_domain`: the domain of the gate parameters; ``'N'`` for natural numbers (including zero), ``'R'`` for floats, ``'A'`` for arrays of floats/complex numbers,